-Professor R. Danner Friend (Chair); Associate Professor Karen Supan; Assistant Professors Brian Bradke, Carolina Payares-Asprino, and Charles White; Lecturer Martin Rolland
+Professor R. Danner Friend (Chair); Associate Professor Karen Supan; Assistant Professors Carolina Payares-Asprino, Scott Smith, and Charles White; Lecturer Martin Rolland; Donald Wallace Visiting Assistant Professor Shazali Osman

 Mechanical engineering, the broadest of the engineering professions, provides an opportunity for a wide range and variety of services, work, and interests.
-The mechanical engineer deals with the conversion of energy, the design of machines, the instrumentation and control of processes, and the control of machines and the environment.
-Conventional fields of interest are transportation (automobiles, aircraft, urban and mass transit); machines and systems for electrical power production from coal, oil, and gas; heating and air conditioning of buildings; and the complex machinery and methods of making steel, plastics, paper products, etc.
+The major branches of mechanical engineering include structural/solid mechanical systems and thermal/fluid systems.
+The mechanical engineer deals with the conversion of energy, the design of machines, the instrumentation and control of processes, and the control of machines and their impact on the environment.
+Conventional fields of interest are transportation (automobiles, aircraft, urban and mass transit); machines and systems for electrical power production from wind, water, coal, oil, and gas; heating and air conditioning of buildings; and the complex machinery and methods of making steel, plastics, paper products, etc.

 The Mission of the Mechanical Engineering Program is to: